Shaftway/state-machine/README.md

         int credits =
                 isState(UnlockedState.class) ? ((UnlockedState) getCurrentState()).credits : 0;

-        stateMachine.transition(new UnlockedState(credits + 1));
+        transition(new UnlockedState(credits + 1));
     }
 }
 ```

-`ReadOnlyStateMachine` takes an underlying `StateMachine` and forwards all calls to it The transition methods are marked as protected so the derived class has access to them, but no other classes do.
+`ProtectedStateMachine` takes an underlying `StateMachine` and forwards all calls to it The transition methods are marked as protected so the derived class has access to them, but no other classes do.
 Now we've got a nicely encapsulated Turnstile class.
 Callers can still subscribe to state transitions and call the action methods that are exposed, but the underlying transition methods are hidden.

-Both `StateMachine` and `ReadOnlyStateMachine` implement `ReadableStateMachine`.
+Both `StateMachine` and `ProtectedStateMachine` implement `ReadableStateMachine`.
 This interface is useful if you only need the current state or callbacks.